mingyang96ong/asr_searchserver/README.md

 ## AWS EC2 Deployment
 1. Create an account on AWS and look for EC2
 2. Launch an instance (Linux OS)
-3. Ensure your inbound rules to be SSH port (22), port 9200 (ideally should be within the EC2, if you want to hide the ES index) and port 3000 to connectable from any IP for easy configuration.
+3. Ensure your inbound rules to be SSH port (22), port 8080 (NGINX port) and port 3000 to connectable from any IP for easy configuration.
 4. Set key-pair and you should get the RSA file.
    1. Firstly, move it to `~/.ssh`
    2. Secondly, `chmod 400 ${ssh_file}`